Wisconsin License Plate Lookup

 How do I get a replacement license plate in Wisconsin?

-If your license plates need to be replaced because one or both of the plates have been lost, stolen, damaged, or are illegible, you must obtain replacement plates.
+If your WI license plates need to be replaced because one or both of the plates have been lost, stolen, damaged, or are illegible, you must obtain replacement plates.
 You may order replacement plates online or submit an application by mail or in person.
 A new license plate number will be issued.
 When you receive your new plate, destroy the old plate.

 Can you transfer license plates to another person in Wisconsin?